Carlile House

-Carlile House, formerly Costley Training Institute, was a boys' home and training centre, built in 1886.
+Carlile House, formerly Costley Training Institute, is a former boys' home and training centre in Grey Lynn, Auckland, built in 1886.
 It was enabled by a bequest of £12,500 from Edward Costley.
-It was originally bequest to the Kohimarama Training School, however, the Kohimarama Training School had since closed.
+It was originally bequest to the Kohimarama Training School; however, the Kohimarama Training School had since closed.
 The trustees recommended that a training institution should be established and Sir Robert Stout prepared a Bill that passed without opposition, entitled "The Costley Training Institution Act, 1885".

 History

-Carlile House, as Costley Training Institute, housed residents who were apprenticed to a range of trades from 1886.
-The land was bought for £1025, the buildings constructed for £2830, and furnished and landscaped for £703.
+Carlile House, as Costley Training Institute, housed residents who were apprenticed to a range of trades.
+The land was bought in 1885 for £1025 by William Crush Daldy, Shirley Whitfield Hill and Theodore Minet Haultain as trustees for the Costley Training Institution.
+By 1886, the buildings had been constructed for £2830, furnished and landscaped for £703, and opened for their first residents.

 Following the closure of the Auckland Industrial School in 1896, numbers of residents reduced and the Institute was closed in 1908.

-From 1908 for over twenty years, it was then the Richmond Road Children’s Home.
-Following the 1931 Hawkes Bay earthquake, it housed Hukarere Maori Girls’ School until 1932.
+From 1908 for over twenty years, it was the Richmond Road Children’s Home.
+There are several stories about fires and deaths at Carlile House in the early 1900s, as none have been found reported in newspapers, it is likely that these stories are not true.

+Following the 1931 Hawkes Bay earthquake, it housed Hukarere Maori Girls' School until 1932.
 From 1935 to 1969, when it housed the headquarters and training school of the Church Army, founded by Wilson Carlile, and was thus renamed Carlile House.
-In the early 1970s, Carlile house was a remand home run by the Department of Social Welfare, and in 1973 became the Auckland Alternative School.
+In the early 1970s, Carlile House was a remand home run by the Department of Social Welfare, and in 1973 became the Auckland Alternative School.
 In 1976–77, a Tongan Community Group bought Carlile House, and it is currently owned by United Church Tonga.

-There are several stories about fires and deaths at Carlile House in the early 1900s, as none have been found reported in newspapers, it is likely that these are not true.

-In 2002, dance performances The Carlile House Project and Strange Fruit, were awarded funding from Auckland City Council's creative communities initiative, and put on a week of performances in the building.
-The performances used five rooms within the house to explore "to explore New Zealand immigration issues through the eyes of a girl," particularly focused on Tongans immigrating to New Zealand from the 1950s to the present day.
+In 2002, the dance performances The Carlile House Project and Strange Fruit were awarded funding from Auckland City Council's creative communities initiative to put on performances in the building.
+The performances used five rooms within the house to explore the experience of Tongans who immigrated to New Zealand between the 1950 to 2002.